AnswerDotAI/fsdp_qlora/README.md

 Check out different combos of settings.
 For example, `python train.py --train_type qlora` to do qlora instead of the default lora

+NBs:

-The low-memory option (loading on only one shard and using sync_module_states) works with LoRA but not QLoRA yet. size-based wrapping policy gave an error but I think it should work, will update if I get it going.
+- The low-memory option (loading on only one shard and using sync_module_states) works with LoRA but not QLoRA yet.
+- size-based wrapping policy gave an error but I think it should work, will update if I get it going.
+- the undocumented train_type hf_qlora loads with the transformers load_in_4bit option, which by default gives a ValueError: Cannot flatten integer dtype tensors (since quant_storage default is uint8).
+If you manually edit the def of Linear4Bit to set the default to bf16 this will work (wit size wrapping policy) and is a useful comparison for exploring what options we have if we want to avoid all the custom model loading stuff.